CompCogNeuro/sims/ch2/detector/README.md

 Ge = (1 / Alpha) * [Sum(Act * Wt) / N]
 ```

-You can click on `Ge` in the `NetView` to see these values as you step through the inputs.
+You can click on `Ge` in the `Network` to see these values as you step through the inputs.

-* Do `Init` and `Test Trial` to see the `0` input again.
+* Do `Init` and `Step` to see the `0` input again.
 If you hover over the RecvUnit with your mouse, you should see it has a value of `Ge = .3352..`.
 To apply the above equation, you should have observed that `0` has 6 units in common with `8`, and `N` = 35 (7*5), so that is about .1714.
 Next, we need to apply the `Alpha` correction factor, which we set to be the activity level of the `8`, which is 17 of the 35 units active.
 Thus, we should get:

 ```
 Ge = (1 / (17 / 35)) * (6 / 35) = .3529...